 Anyway, our thoughtful guide showed this prison to us in a very respectful way and proposed interesting questions, so we could imagine how those people’s lives were like.
-The Kilmainham Gaol Prison is without doubts a moving place to visit.
+Naturally, the Kilmainham Gaol Prison is a moving place to visit.

-They offer a “Perfect Pint” class for €5,50, and yes, you get to drink the beer as well.
-Reserve 2-3 hours for the visit and the bar on the top floor.
+They offer a “Perfect Pint” class for €5,50, and yes, you get to drink the beer as well — Reserve 2-3 hours for the visit to the museum and the Gravity Bar on the top floor.

 Pro tip: The ticket to the Guinness tour includes a pint.
-My advice?
+Our advice?
 Save your beer voucher for the Gravity Bar and have a fantastic view of Dublin.

 Old Jameson Distillery Bow St.